-- Brush a Pyrex (capacity 1.5 – 2 litres) or baking tin with olive oil.
+- Brush a Pyrex or baking tin with olive oil.

-- Brush a sheet of phyllo and put it on the Pyrex, covering the pyrex and the rest hanging out.
+- Brush a sheet of phyllo and put it on a glass pan or Pyrex 21 x 28 cm, covering the pan and the rest hanging out.
 Continue with three more, brushing them with olive oil and putting them in such a way to have the phyllo hanging from a different side.

 - Add the filling and spread it to cover the corners as well.

 - Brush another phyllo, fold it in the middle and put it on top.
 Fold the overhanging phyllos one each time on top of the other phyllo.
 Continue with the remaining three phyllos, folding them and tucking the phyllo inside.